mojaloop/documentation/vuepress/docs/api/fspiop/v1.1/api-definition.md

 #### Scenario

 The scenario in the example is that Mats Hagman in FSP **BankNrOne** wants to transfer 100 USD to Henrik Karlsson in the FSP **MobileMoney**.
 Before Henrik Karlsson can be found by FSP **BankNrOne**, Henrik's FSP **MobileMoney** should provide information to the Switch specifying in which FSP Henrik Karlsson can be found in.
-The end-to-end flow including all used services can be found in [Section 10.1.4](#1014-other-notes).
+The end-to-end flow including all used services can be found in [Other Notes](#other-notes).

 #### Other Notes